mediaexplorer74/ProjectRome/README.md

 ## User guide

-### Install client on controlled side
+### Install ProjectHomeRemote(Desktop) on controlled side

-Install the Project Ret client.
+Install the ProjectHomeRemote (Experimental UWP version, but W10M-incompatible) or ProjectHomeRemoteDesktop (x86/x64)  client.

 You can see a 8-character key on the "popup" window.

+### Install controller client

-### Install and configure the controller client
+Install ProjectRome on your PC or WinPhone and configure this controller client:

+- Scan the devices (your "remote systems").
-Find the device name of the device you want to control and tap the "Setup" button.
+- Find the device name of the device you want to control and tap the "Setup" button.

-Enter the 8-character key (case sensitive).
+Enter the 8-character key (case sensitive) for better connection. :)

 ## Referencies